-- Shareholders responsibility (board of directors and general management, accounting practices and financial risks, etc.), - environmental responsibility (environmental footprint of the production chain and product life cycle or responsible supply, energy consumption and water consumption, company CO2 emissions and management of waste, etc.), - responsibility towards workers ethics and working conditions of the production chain, treatment of employees safety, well-being, diversity, employee representation, wages, quality of products or services sold, etc.), and - societal responsibility (Product quality, safety and traceability, respect of local communities and human rights, etc.
+- shareholders responsibility (board of directors and general management, accounting practices and financial risks, etc.), - environmental responsibility (environmental footprint of the production chain and product life cycle or responsible supply, energy consumption and water consumption, company CO2 emissions and management of waste, etc.), - responsibility towards workers ethics and working conditions of the production chain, treatment of employees - safety, well-being, diversity, employee representation, wages, quality of products or services sold, etc.) and, - societal responsibility (Product quality, safety and traceability, respect of local communities and human rights, etc).

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 Each pillar is rated independently by the Management Company and weighted in accordance to how material it is for the targeted company.
 Each pillar is broken down into a set of criteria, selected in accordance to the materiality (correlation with the economic performance), which are around 25 in total (as listed in the below table).
 Those criteria can be quality of board assessment, CEO remuneration, impact on biodiversity, climate policy and energy efficiency, etc.